inspec/inspec-aws/docs/resources/aws_vpc_endpoint_service.md

 The ID of the AWS VPC Endpoint Service table:

-- must contain between 1 and 50 alphanumeric characters or hyphens
+- must contain alphanumeric characters between 1 to 50 or hyphens
 - should start with `tgw-rtb-`
 - cannot end with a hyphen or contain two consecutive hyphens